ashehta700/Archieving-app/README.md

 # 📚 Bibliography App (Django)

-A secure document management system for SGS that allows users to:
+A secure document management system that allows users to:

 - Browse and search technical reports
 - View PDF files securely using token-based access